 Most symptoms of GERD can be managed with a combination of medications and lifestyle changes.
 Surgery is reserved for people with severe complications but is needed only rarely.

 Medications* that can be used to neutralize stomach acid are antacids (e.g., aluminum or magnesium hydroxide, calcium carbonate, bismuth subsalicylate).
+Medications* that keep stomach acid away from the esophagus are alginates (sodium alginate).
 Medications* that can be used to reduce the production of stomach acid include H2-antagonists (e.g., cimetidine, ranitidine, famotidine, nizatidine) and proton pump inhibitors (e.g., dexlansoprazole, omeprazole, lansoprazole, pantoprazole, esomeprazole, rabeprazole).
-When prescribing proton pump inhibitors, your doctor may put you on a 8-week trial and then assess your symptoms.
+When prescribing proton pump inhibitors, your doctor may put you on an 8-week trial and then assess your symptoms.

 In addition to medications, symptoms of GERD can be improved by making one or more lifestyle changes.
 For example: